evandroabukamel/animal-invaders/README.md

 If you're developing locally on the template, you'll notice that the IDE won't work since we're using placeholders like `{{cookiecutter.name}}` inside the codebase.

-You can run `make local-test` in order to enable local development.
-After that, you can freely edit the code, and when you're ready to commit, just run `make undo-local-test` beforehand.